MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/perception-simulation-standalone.md

 }
 ```

 Platform IDs are stored in the registry under `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Perception Simulation\Platforms`.
-The key names are not used, but the ID value inside is.
+The key names aren't used, but the ID value inside is.
 For example, the platform ID for Windows Mixed Reality is at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Perception Simulation\Platforms\WMR  (ID = "B1DE8CAA-898F-474F-811A-F041FE3FD40D")`.
 You can enumerate platforms in code by using `PerceptionSimulationManager.GetAvailablePlatforms()` which returns an array of `SimulationPlatform` structs.
 Each `SimulationPlatform` provides various details about the platform, including the `PlatformId`.
 For native code, `PerceptionSimulationSettings::GetAvailablePlatforms()` can be used.
 The native version of the API returns a count and optionally fills in the caller-provided array.
 You can call the API once to get the count, then call it again to have your array populated.

 You can browse the `PerceptionSimulationManager.Interop` library to see available classes and methods.
 This includes:

-* `IPerceptionSimulationManager2`, which allows you to add additional sinks to receive simulation data, load Scene Understanding data, send audio data, and programmatically inject validation requests.
+* `IPerceptionSimulationManager2`, which allows you to add sinks to receive simulation data, load Scene Understanding data, send audio data, and programmatically inject validation requests.

     >[!Note]
     >Some features are not currently supported on HoloLens and Windows Mixed Reality.